 At first, I didn’t even realize I was Mom’s caregiver because she was so independent.
 I quickly learned that you are a caregiver if you are the one who will be called in the middle of the night in a crisis!
 My mom has since passed, but we were always close.
 In the midst of caring for her, our relationship became even stronger.
 Our unspoken love and respect for each other was deafening.

-The majority of the time I was caring for my Mom, we were in crisis mode due to her precarious health condition.
-For me, just hearing the phone ring would set me in panic mode fearing it was the hospital calling with bad news.
+The majority of the time I was caring for my mother, we were in crisis mode due to her precarious health condition.
+For me, just hearing the phone ring would set me in panic mode, fearing it was the hospital calling with bad news.
 The most rewarding thing about being a caregiver was being able to help someone and immediately make a difference in their life.

-Advice I would give other caregivers is 1) to remember that being a caregiver won’t last forever and it’s always okay to ask others for help.
-It takes a village to care for older family.
+Advice I would give other caregivers is 1) to remember that being a caregiver won’t last forever and 2) It’s always okay to ask others for help because It takes a village to care for older family.